Services

 Research Design and Consulting

-Duke petrographic also offers consultation services to assist in developing research designs and scopes of work, particularly for projects anticipating analysis and excavation of archaeological pottery.
+Duke petrographic provides consultation services to assist in developing research designs and scopes of work, particularly for projects anticipating analysis and excavation of archaeological pottery, brick, daub, concrete and more.

 For a quote, please complete this inquiry form.